Table of Contents

 Due to the recent pandemic, health insurance has gained the right popularity it has always deserved.
 Now people are beginning to realize the importance of creating a strong health insurance portfolio with different types of plans and how helpful these can be at the time of a medical emergency.
 One of such types is the Group Health Insurance for employees.
 This plan is provided by the employer, mostly free of cost as an added advantage of employment.
 Let’s take a look at why this plan is important for both employees and their employers.

 One would be familiar with the logic that buying a product in bulk provides benefits as compared to buying a single item.
 If one enforces this logic with respect to health insurance, the resulting product would be called Group Health Insurance.
-In this article, let’s shed some light on what exactly is a group health insurance policy And how does it work?
+In this article, let’s shed some light on what exactly is a group health insurance The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More And how does it work?

 What Is Group Health Insurance?

-As the same suggests, a Group Health Insurance policy also called as Group Medical policy is a health insurance policy that covers a group of people.
+As the same suggests, a Group Health Insurance The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More also called as Group Medical policy is a health insurance The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More that covers a group of people.
 These People in one group can be related in any manner.
 They can either be employees Working in the same organization, members of an association, customers of a company, etc. However, Group Health Insurance is usually bought by employers to financially secure their employees in case of a medical emergency.

 Features and Benefits of the Group Insurance Policy:

 Group health insurance plans are beneficial for both- employers and employees.
 These plans provide a financial backup that can be used in case of hospitalization.
 Here are some of the features and benefits of the plan: